-Despite the overall stillness of its characters (throughout the murals), its juxtaposition and range of colours reinforce the hurricane of energy that flies by them.
+Despite the statuesque stillness of its characters (throughout the two murals), its juxtaposition and range of colours reinforce the hurricane of energy that flies by them.
 After all, the Times Square Station (made up of four stations above, below and next to one another) accommodates about 64,500,000 riders a year.

 There are two murals, facing each other across a busy corridor.
 I rarely see people stop to observe.
 In fact, in my experience, I’d say people never stop, so when I do, I have to stand well out of the way.

 Because of the low station ceilings, the means to properly light all of the artwork are severely restricted, hence it is difficult to see an entire piece without the glare and reflections of its lighting.